 - Professional and aspiring game designers and developers who use engines such as Unity and Unreal Engine.

-- Graphic Designers and illustrators who use Adobe bundle, including Photoshop and Illustrator, as well as other software for graphic manipulations.
+- Graphic designers and illustrators who use Adobe bundle, including Photoshop and Illustrator, as well as other software for graphic manipulation.

 - Video producers and editors.

-To wrap up, discrete graphics cards are standalone graphics processors connected to the motherboard through the PCIe slot.
+To summarize, discrete graphics cards are standalone graphics processors connected to the motherboard via the PCIe slot.
 They provide cutting-edge rendering technology in real-time and a plethora of other features.
-Some of them include streaming 4K and 8K videos and games, as well as VR.
+Some of these include streaming 4K and 8K videos and games and VR.

-While integrated graphics have shown major improvement over the past decades, they’re still more suitable for light day-to-day use.
-Discrete graphics cards can easily make complex graphical tasks look sleek, which makes them a better option for gaming, video editing, and game development.
+While integrated graphics have significantly improved in recent years, they are still better suited for light daily use.
+Discrete graphics cards have the power to make complex graphical tasks look sleek, making them a better option for gaming, video editing, and game development.